 Welcome to academic life at Haverford!

 In order to best prepare for the fall semester, view the following four tutorials and complete your advising questionnaire, placement exams, and academic integrity tutorial by the deadlines indicated.
-All students must complete the writing placement; please read through the placement section thoroughly to determine what other exams you need to take.
+All students must complete the chemistry, math, music, and writing placements; please read through the placement section thoroughly to determine what other exams you need to take.